Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

 3. Assignment of Marines Returning to Military Control

 a.
 Absentees will remain on the rolls of their parent organization upon RMC.
 Deserters RMC will be assigned as delineated in Table 5-1.
 In cases involving special or unusual circumstances, CMC (PSL) is authorized to deviate from Table 5-1 and direct assignment to other commands.

 b.
-Upon delivery of the Marine to the major command by crosscountry chasers, subsequent assignment within the command is a local matter.
+Upon delivery of the Marine to the major command by crosscountry escorts, subsequent assignment within the command is a local matter.
 A major command is defined as one, which has a general courtmartial convening authority (GCMCA); a unit is defined as the specific battalion, squadron, etc.

 Comments: This regulation allows but does not require Marines absent 180 days to be discharged administratively at Quantico, Lejeune, Pendleton, Cherry Point, Miramar, Parris Island, or San Diego.